How do they name wildfires? Where "Park Fire," "Nixon Fire" and others come from

 When did they start naming wildfires?

-Reliable fire records didn't start happening in California until after the 1930s.
+Reliable fire records didn't start being kept in California until after the 1930s.
 Still, some experts rank one major incident from the 1800s among the top 10 largest wildfires ever in the state: the 1889 Santiago Canyon Fire.

-No exact acreage numbers of the Santiago Canyon Fire are known, but it's believed to have burned around 300,000 acres in Orange, Riverside and San Diego counties.
+Exact acreage numbers affected by the Santiago Canyon Fire aren't known, but it's believed to have burned around 300,000 acres in Orange, Riverside and San Diego counties.

-All other wildfires among the top 10 largest ever in California date back only to 2017.
+All other wildfires among the top 10 largest ever in California date back just to 2017.